 From research and analysis from other pizza professionals and myself, I've determined that fermentation at cooler temperatures yields better structure, texture, and flavor.

 Interestingly, I read in a pizza forum once that the most optimal temperature for the dough is actually around 50°F (10°C) to 60°F (16°C), so some avid home cooks will ferment their dough in a wine cooler.
-But, rest assured, since most of you likely don't have a wine cooler at home (myself included), a fridge is wonderful, too and will still yield a delicious result.
+But, rest assured, since most of you likely don't have a wine cooler at home (myself included), a fridge works just as well.

 During Baking